chemerisuk/cordova-plugin-firebase-analytics/README.md

     cordova plugin add cordova-plugin-firebase-analytics --save

+Go yo firebase console and export `google-services.json` and `GoogleService-Info.plist`.
+Put those files into the root of your cordova app folder.

 NOTE: on iOS in order to collect demographic, age, gender data etc. you should additionally [include `AdSupport.framework`](https://firebase.google.com/support/guides/analytics-adsupport) into your project.

 ## Supported Platforms